IndexMaker/deindex/README.md

-This design delegates all vector math computation to Vector IL virtual machine, which is critical for achieving high performance zero-copy, minimum blockchain load/store overhead, and yet plenty of WASM space for implementing business logic in the client contracts, i.e. *Vault*, *Gateway*, and *Daxos*.
+This design delegates all vector math computation to Vector IL virtual machine, which is critical for achieving high performance zero-copy, minimum blockchain load/store overhead, and yet plenty of WASM space for implementing business logic in the client contracts, i.e. *Vault*, *Market*, and *Daxos*.

 ### Smart-Contracts